-As of December 31, 2015, we had placed orders for 14 new helicopters and have options to purchase an additional 12 helicopters.
-Of the helicopters on order, two are scheduled to be delivered in 2016, four are scheduled to be delivered in 2017, and three are scheduled to be delivered in 2018.
-Delivery dates for the remaining five helicopters have yet to be determined.
+As of December 31, 2016, we had placed orders for 12 new helicopters and have options to purchase an additional 10 helicopters.
 Many of our new helicopters may not be covered by customer contracts when they are placed into service, and we cannot assure you as to when we will be able to utilize these new helicopters or on what terms.
 The ability to place new helicopters into service is highly affected by activity in the offshore oil and gas market, which in turn is affected by oil and gas prices.
 To the extent our helicopters are covered by a customer contract, the typical duration of such contracts is generally too short to recover our full cost of purchasing the helicopter requiring us to seek frequent renewals and subjecting us to the risk that we will be unable to recoup our investment in the helicopter.
 Once a new helicopter is delivered to us, we generally spend between two and three months to install equipment and configure the helicopter to our specifications before we place it into service.
 As a result, there can be a significant delay between the delivery date for a new helicopter and when it begins to generate revenues for us.
 We also expect that some of our customers may request new helicopters in lieu of our existing helicopters, which could adversely affect the utilization of our existing fleet.
-Our inability to profitability deploy our aircraft could have a material adverse effect on our business, financial condition and results of operation.
+Our inability to profitably deploy our aircraft could have a material adverse effect on our business, financial condition and results of operation.

-The current excess capacity of our medium and heavy helicopters is higher than in recent periods due to the reduced demand for helicopters resulting from the oil and gas market downturn we are currently experiencing.
-Our fleet's excess helicopters include those that are not otherwise under customer contracts, undergoing maintenance or dedicated for charter activity.
+The current excess capacity of our heavy helicopters is higher than in recent periods.
+Our fleet's excess helicopters include those that are not otherwise under customer contracts, undergoing maintenance, dedicated for charter activity or subject to operational suspension.
 Although we take actions to minimize excess capacity, we expect a certain level of excess capacity at any given time in an aviation logistics business as a result of the evolving nature of customers' needs.
-As a result of the higher excess capacity, which began during the middle of the fourth quarter of 2014 and has increased during 2015, there may be some lag time before helicopters that are not under customer contracts are placed with other customers.
-If we are not successful in securing sufficient new contracts, we may experience a decline in the near-term utilization of our medium and heavy helicopters that may impact our business, financial condition and results of operations.
+As a result of the higher excess capacity, there may be some lag time before helicopters that are not under customer contracts are placed with other customers.
+If we are not successful in securing sufficient new contracts, we could experience a decline in the near-term utilization of our medium and heavy helicopters that could impact our business, financial condition and results of operations.